AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/README.md

 ![alt text](https://github.com/AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/blob/master/CudaMalloc/Images/Dependence%20of%20the%20excution%20time%20on%20ThreadsPerBlock%20for%20vectorAdd%20function.png)

-However, when it comes to vectorAdd function we can notice that after threadsPerBlock's value equal to 131072 execution time started increase rapidly.
+However, when it comes to vectorAdd function we can notice that after threadsPerBlock's value is equal to 131072 execution time started increase rapidly.

 ## Authors